michellemhkang/weather-app/README.md

 ## Description of Features
 The local weather app is now functional to retrieve weather data from the Open Weather API, given a valid zip code from user.
 - The design is clean and thematic with some hover interactivity.
-- An error message will display if the input from user is invalid and a successful response from the API is not received.
+- An error message will display if the input from user is invalid or a successful response from the API is not received.
 - A countdown timer refreshes the load to update the data every 10 seconds.

 ## Run the app locally